bordenaja/RubiksCube/README.md

 # RubiksCube

 Short intro: I made this when I was 17.
 It is my coursework for my Computer Science A-level.
+Coursework.pdf is the file I made to document the development of this project.

 # How to use it:
 1. Download the folder RubiksCube.
 Some files in the folder are exe files and show the program, but they can't be downloaded as computers think it's malware.